SamOBrienOlinger/PP4/README.md

  - **[Images](#used-images)**

-    - The photos used on the main pages are from various open source sites.
+    - The photos used on the main pages are from various open-source sites.
 The background image for join-form.html is my own.
 The other images on the main pages were sourced from the following places:

       - Hero image: [unsplash](https://unsplash.com/photos/KVeogBZzl4M)
       - new cockaparents: [unsplash](https://unsplash.com/photos/T2ld_5QnZBQ)